Wrindu

 2025-10-08

-Detecting corona partial discharge involves advanced diagnostic techniques that measure electrical, acoustic, optical, and electromagnetic signals.
-Traditional electrical detection uses coupling capacitors and partial discharge detectors to capture transient current pulses.
-Ultrasonic detection identifies discharges by sensing high-frequency sound waves produced during corona events.
-Optical detection employs UV cameras and sensors to detect light emission in open-air systems, while electromagnetic and UHF detection methods are highly effective in gas-insulated switchgear.
-Advanced PD monitoring systems integrate multiple sensors with AI-based analytics to identify discharge patterns, measure apparent charge, and classify fault severity.
+Detecting corona PD involves advanced diagnostic techniques measuring electrical, acoustic, optical, and electromagnetic signals.
+Traditional electrical detection uses coupling capacitors and PD detectors to capture transient current pulses.
+Ultrasonic detection identifies discharges by sensing high-frequency sound waves (20–100 kHz) with acoustic imagers overlaying visual hotspot maps.
+Optical detection employs daytime UV cameras filtering solar radiation to capture UV-A and UV-B wavelengths from nitrogen ionization.
+Electromagnetic and UHF detection methods use TEV sensors on metal enclosures and HFCT clamps on ground leads—highly effective in gas-insulated switchgear.
+Advanced PD monitoring systems integrate multiple sensors with AI-based analytics to identify patterns, measure apparent charge, and classify fault severity.
+Wrindu’s certified HV testing equipment enables early detection in live systems with multi-signal hybrid analyzers.

 Detection Method Sensitivity Suitable Application Typical Signal Type Real-Time Monitoring